 In 2012, after a yearlong strategic planning process, the institute decided to focus its work on the historical and lived experiences of Muslims in Canada.
 It aims to be an intellectual platform through which Muslim and non-Muslim voices can combat Islamophobia, highlight positive Muslim contributions to Canadian society, and enhance the public debate on issues related to being Muslim in contemporary Canada.

-- We are a non-partisan, volunteer based research organization.
+We are a non-partisan, volunteer based charitable organization.

-- We are guided by a traditional Islamic commitment to social justice and pluralism, reflecting the principles set out in the Qur’an and the example of the Prophet Muhammad.
+We are guided by a traditional Islamic commitment to social justice and pluralism, reflecting the highest principles set out in the Qur’an and the example of the Prophet Muhammad.

-- We take an anthropological approach, meaning that we seek an empathetic study of the range of human experiences.
-Policy recommendations based on such research will always aim to be respectful of such diversity.
+We seek an empathetic study of the range of human experiences.
+Policy recommendations based on such research will always aim to take such diversity into consideration.

-- We focus our research on the lived experiences of Muslims in Canada, recognizing that it covers a wide spectrum of interpretations and practices.
-We respect diversity of belief and practice as part of God’s Divine plan and aim to draw recognition to commonality while seeking dialogue over differences.
+We focus our initiatives on the lived experiences of Muslims in Canada, recognizing that they cover a wide spectrum of interpretations and practices.
+We respect diversity of belief and practice as part of God’s Divine plan and aim to recognise commonality while seeking dialogue over differences.

-- We are proud of Canada’s commitment to multiculturalism, justice, pluralism and anti-racism, and seek in our work to uphold and advance these values in Canadian society.
+We are proud of Canada’s commitment to multiculturalism, justice, pluralism and equity, and seek in our work to uphold and advance these values in Canadian society.